nii-yamagishilab/AntiDeepfake/README.md

 │   │   ├── test.csv        # The generated test set protocol

 ```
-### 1. Download pretrained Fariseq checkpoints
+### 1. Download Fairseq checkpoints

+Our training script initializes SSL front-end with random weights and, by default, replaces them with the corresponding pretrained Fairseq checkpoints.
 Please download the pretrained SSL checkpoints from Fairseq GitHub repo to your `/base_path/Log/ssl-weights/`.
-These checkpoints are used to build the front-end SSL architecture in this project.

-Please note that this step is not for downloading our AntiDeepfake checkpoints.
+To [fine-tune](#5-further-fine-tuning) our AntiDeepfake checkpoints, simply replace the initialized weights with those from our checkpoint files.

 | Model           | Download Link                                                                                                                                                 |
 | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |